 In Congress, I oppose efforts to privatize Social Security and Medicare, and I oppose efforts to cut benefits for seniors or the disabled.
 To ensure the long-term viability of these programs we need to make government work more efficiently by cutting wasteful spending, fraud, and abuse, but not by cutting these programs.

-During the pandemic, access to Medicare is even more important.
-Medicare beneficiaries are some of the most vulnerable for contracting COVID-19, and should not be forced to choose to forgo regular care or risk exposure.
-In Congress, I led a bipartisan effort to expand telehealth services, ensuring Medicare patients do not have to make this risky choice, and I have worked to protect and strengthen Medicare Advantage plans.
+Medicare beneficiaries are some of the most vulnerable for contracting COVID-19 and other diseases, and should not be forced to choose to forgo regular care or risk exposure.
+In Congress, I led a bipartisan effort to expand telehealth services during the public health emergency, ensuring Medicare patients would not have to make this risky choice.

 I also co-sponsored legislation to ensure benefit guarantees and to address the Windfall Elimination Provision (WEP) that unfairly impacts many in our community, especially our teachers.